INTRODUCTION TO THE SPORT

-If the above details are taken in the order given, you will generally find pointers will choose a semi soft boule in a small size and heavy weight with some stripes. i.e. 72 mm 710grms with a pattern.
+If the above details are taken in the order given, you will generally find pointers will choose a semi soft boule in a small size and heavier weight with a plain finish or some stripes. i.e. 72 mm 710grms with a pattern.
 A shooter may choose a larger, lighter boule, i.e. 75 mm 690grms with little pattern.
-The main rule is to choose a boule you are comfortable with, if you require any clarification or assistance in boule selection feel free to ask your local boule supplier and they will be happy to help and advise.
+The main rule is to choose a boule you are comfortable with.
+A boule that can be held comfortably in the hand without slipping during the throw.
+Once worn in all boule will get a natural grip on the surface of the steel, this helps the player hold the boule and gives them control over the boule.
+If you require any clarification or assistance in boule selection feel free to ask your local boule supplier and they will be happy to help and advise.

 Well you have your boule now about that playing surface.